paraita/ns-watcher/README.md

 For this, the project assumes the following:

 * we have credentials for the RM
-* we have a login/password for the REST API
 * the proactive-client script is reachable
 * the scheduler REST API is reachable